Forget the misinformation, the disinformation, the conspiracy theory nonsense,

 In conclusion, as you will have gathered, I wholeheartedly recommend Goodbye Jimi – The TRUTH Behind The Tragedy.

-(Fellow Hendrix biographer Régis Canselier on the French Forum Jimi Hendrix)
+(Fellow Hendrix biographer Régis Canselier on the French Forum Jimi Hendrix/Amazon)

 ★★★★★